goschtl/zope/zope-story-website/trunk/src/index.rst

    .. rubric:: Zope is Secure

-   The Zope Framework offers significant security advantages in the form of a fine-grained and highly manageable infrastructure, including support for pluggable authentication and permission-based security policies for object publishing, down to the level of methods and attributes. `More...
+   The Zope Toolkit offers significant security advantages in the form of a fine-grained and highly manageable infrastructure, including support for pluggable authentication and permission-based security policies for object publishing, down to the level of methods and attributes. `More...